This blog is based on the FIGO profile 'Stories from FIGO's Fistula Fellows - DRC' about Dr Claude Idring'i Malasi.

 As a former Hamlin trainee and FIGO Fistula Fellow, Dr Claude has been able to transform the lives of women suffering with fistula in the DRC.
 His work, and that of the 34 other surgeons and nurses who trained at Hamlin, is a key component in the global effort to eradicate fistula.
 Forever.

 The devastating impacts of fistula are not just limited to Ethiopia, that is why the fight to eradicate obstetric fistula is a global fight.
 Hamlin is proud to work with surgeons beyond the borders of Ethiopia; by collaborating and sharing knowledge and skills we will get closer to ending this preventable childbirth injury once and for all.

 The FIGO Fistula Surgery Training Initiative at Hamlin Fistula Ethiopia has been on pause as a result of the global pandemic.
 However, the program is planned to resume once international borders open once again.
 We look forward to sharing more stories about Hamlin-trained FIGO Fistula Fellows with you.
 If you’d like to meet some members of Hamlin’s clinical team, you can read their profiles here.

-Later this year, FIGO will be hosting the twenty-third iteration of the World Congress of Gynecology and Obstetrics.
+Later this year, FIGO will be hosting the twenty-fourth iteration of the World Congress of Gynecology and Obstetrics.
 The FIGO World Congress will see over 8,000 delegates will gather, virtually, to learn and exchange ideas, as well as build solutions to myriad challenges to women’s sexual and reproductive health and rights – including obstetric fistula.